-The B.C. government follows the World Wide Web Consortium (W3C) WCAG 2.0 Standard (AA), and is committed to designing, developing, and updating websites to meet or exceed this standard.
+The B.C. government is working toward meeting international web accessibility from the World Wide Web Consortium (W3C) Web Content Accessibility Guidelines (WCAG) 2.0 and is committed to designing, developing, and updating websites to meet or exceed this standard.

 The following tools can help ensure the standard is achieved:

-Accessibility 2024 is a ten year action plan designed around 12 building blocks that represent the themes that emerged through the disability consultation process [LINK].
+Accessibility 2024 is a ten year action plan designed around 12 building blocks that represent the themes that emerged through the disability consultation process.

 The B.C. government is committed to decreasing barriers and increasing accessibility for British Columbians with disabilities, and is developing a roadmap to make B.C. the most progressive province in Canada for people with disabilities by 2024.